algosup/2022-2023-project-1-smart-signage-Project-8-group/Documents/Functional_Specification.md

 ## Requirements Specs

-> Work In progress (need details lot of them, you need to choose for those assholes)
+> Work In progress (need details lot of them, you need to choose for others)

 For this project to be considered done, we need to have a least the following specifications :
 - Turn ON the L.E.Ds remotly, the device will receive a code/instruction to turn ON the L.E.Ds.